JeffOnABike/ecg/writeup.md

 CRITERIA:
 	(y_hat == 0) & (t_finish < t_vfon + k)

+### N.B.:
-N.B.: no definition is yet made for how to handle the denoument of a VF episode, where the observation window includes both a section of the VF as well as resumed non-VF ECG activity.
+ A strict definition is yet to be made for how to score a classification occurring during the offset of a VF episode, where the observation window includes both a section of the VF as well as resumed non-VF ECG activity.

 ## Evaluation: